hayj/Scroller/README.md

 # Scroller

 This tools can simulate human scrolling using randomize mechanism.
-The scoll using recorded human scroll is now deprecated.
+The scroll using recorded human scroll is now deprecated.

 ## Install